pnickchi/gofedf/README.md

 assigning a positive value for `ngrid`.
 The default value for `ngrid` is the same as the number of observations, `n`.
-This means the (0,1) interval is divided into `n` equally spaced data points to compute the stochastic process and the covariance function (the values for $`s_i`$ in the integral equation).
+This means the (0,1) interval is divided into `n` equally spaced data points to compute the stochastic process and the covariance function (the values for $s_i$ in the integral equation).
 Additionally, the Fisher information matrix, by default, is estimated by the variance of the score function.
 To change this, you can set `hessian=TRUE` to estimate the Fisher information matrix using the Hessian instead.
 Finally, method is a string that defines the statistic to compute.
 Possible values are `cvm` for Cramer-von-Mises, `ad` for Anderson-Darling, and both to compute both.

 ``` r
 # Reproducible example